Women of Distinction Recognition Ceremony

 September 19, 2019, 3:30-5pm

 This annual event, hosted by KAWSE and the Women of K-State, recognizes K-State women faculty and staff for academic achievements, such as earning tenure and promotion, being promoted to full professor, or winning a university wide award.

 Demonstrate Broader Impacts at GROW Workshop

-GROW Saturday Workshop - "Champions of Change" - Saturday, February 23, 2019
+GROW Saturday Workshop - "It's Elemental, Dr. Watson!" - Saturday, October 12, 2019

-K-State faculty, staff and students are invited to design and facilitate hands-on science, technology, engineering and/or math activities for middle school students at the spring 2019 Girls Researching Our World, or GROW, workshop on Saturday, Feb.
-23rd, at the K-State campus in Manhattan.
+K-State faculty, staff and students are invited to design and facilitate hands-on science, technology, engineering and/or math activities for middle school students at the spring 2019 Girls Researching Our World, or GROW, workshop on Saturday, October 12th, at the K-State campus in Manhattan.
 This is a great opportunity to demonstrate the broader impacts of your research and support girls’ interest in STEM!
 KAWSE is happy to provide letters of support to grant agencies for those who collaborate with us.
-Interested parties should contact the KAWSE office at firstname.lastname@example.org as soon as possible, no later than January 25, 2019.
+Interested parties should contact the KAWSE office at firstname.lastname@example.org as soon as possible, no later than September 20, 2019.

 This year's theme is, "It's Elemental, Dr. Watson!."
 2019 is the International Year of the Periodic Table, marking the 150th anniversary of the discovery of the periodic system.
 Our fall GROW Workshop will explore how the chemical elements and/or the periodic system influence science, technology, engineering or math.
 Your hands-on activity should be related to this theme.
 The KAWSE program coordinator, Morgan Greene, is available to help brainstorm activity ideas and relate volunteers' area of expertise to the theme of the event.
 KAWSE also can help find student volunteers to assist with the activity.